-ON1 NoNoise Al 2022 is an application and plugin that intelligently applies noise reduction and sharpening to your images.
+ON1 NoNoise Al 2023 is an application and plugin that intelligently applies noise reduction and sharpening to your images.
 NoNoise leverages ON1's state-of-art, Al-based machine learning to remove luminance and color noise from photos, while still maintaining fine details.
 NoNoise is designed to be applied at the beginning of your editing workflow, and has been optimized for raw photos, supporting the raw file formats from more than 800 cameras released in the past 20 years.

 NoNoise processes raw photos using ON1's raw engine, demosaicing each image from its raw data; it then determines the correct amount of noise reduction for your photo.
-You can even set the general level of noise you like to apply - low, medium or high - and NoNoise AI will apply that baseline with every image you process, while still letting you adjust noise-reduction settings as desired.
+You can set the general level of noise you like to apply - low, medium or high - and NoNoise AI will apply that baseline with every image you process, while still giving you full control to adjust the noise-reduction settings for each photo as desired.

-And, because noise reduction and sharpening go hand-in-hand, NoNoise includes ON1's exclusive progressive sharpening algorithm to enhance the sharpness and details based on the size of the details in the photo, without the halos and artifacts that other sharpening techniques can create.
+Because noise reduction and sharpening go hand-in-hand, NoNoise includes ON1's exclusive progressive sharpening algorithm, which enhances sharpness based on the size of the details in the photo, without the halos and artifacts that other sharpening techniques can create.
+And, with ON1's new TackSharp AI technology, enhanced sharpening and deblurring is now part of NoNoise AI, making the app/plugin your single solution for removing noise and sharpening photos at the same time.
+TackSharp can detect and remove motion blur as well as save out-of-focus shots, making it an indispensable tool in your photo arsenal.